margauxdupuy/Mario-Labyrinth/README.md

 - Once you get at least `3.5` as the installed version, you can proceed:

     - Clone this repository
-    - Download the virtualenv package : `pip install virtualenv`
+    - Install the requirements : `pip install -r requirements.txt`
-    - In the repo folder, activate the virtual environment : `source env/bin/activate`
-    - Launch the game : `env/bin/python3 labyrinth.py your_username`
+    - Launch the game : `python3 labyrinth.py your_username`

 ## Rules